Kip Moore: Wild World (2019–2022)

 In May 2019, Moore announced on social media "That's a wrap, record #4 is done".
 No release date had been officially announced, but on June 15 Moore announced he was checking mixes for his upcoming record, indicating the record may be released sometime in 2019.

 On August 9, 2019, Moore released a much-anticipated lead single to his yet to be named upcoming album.
 "She's Mine" is a song Moore wrote over a decade ago, and finally released it in 2019.

 On March 27, 2020, Moore released the title track for his anticipated fourth studio album titled Wild World.
 Later that same day, Moore did an interview with Billboard about his new album.
 The album, which consists of thirteen tracks (twelve of which are co-written by Moore), was released on May 29, 2020.
 Another preview song, "Southpaw", followed on April 17, 2020.

 In January 2022, Moore released a re-recorded version of "Crazy One More Time", which was previously featured as an album track on Up All Night.
 The new version was sent to country radio on January 24, 2022.

-Damn Love (2023-present)
+Damn Love (2023)

-On February 24, 2023, Moore released the first single of his fifth studio album titled "Damn Love."
-The album of the same name will be released on April 28, 2023.
+On February 24, 2023, Moore released the first single from his fifth studio album, "Damn Love".
+The album of the same name was released on April 28, 2023.
+"Kinda Bar", the album's second single, was released on March 24, 2023.

+Move to Virgin Music Group

+On March 17, 2024, Moore announced that he and his longtime label MCA were splitting.
+At the same, he announced that he was working on his sixth studio album, which he expected to release independently.
+However, in September 2024, Moore announced that he signed a global deal with Virgin Music Group.
+For his work in promoting country music around the world through his international tours, Moore was awarded the 2024 International Artist Achievement Award at the 58th Annual CMA Awards.

+Moore released his sixth studio album, Solitary Tracks, on February 28, 2025.
+The album release was preceded by the promotional singles "Live Here To Work", "Learning As I Go", "Flowers in December", "Bad Spot" and "Around You".

 Personal life

-In his free time, Moore enjoys carpentry, surfing rock climbing and hiking.
+In his free time, Moore enjoys carpentry, surfing, rock climbing and hiking.
 Moore co-manages a lodging facility for outdoor enthusiasts in Rogers, Kentucky.
+Moore currently resides in South Carolina, and divides his time between South Carolina and Maui.
+Moore founded the charity, One Heartbeat, which aims to solving housing and other economic challenges faced by some families in the wake of rising costs and decreasing affordability."